pandey03muskan/Documentation/docs/13-observability/02-Metric.md

        ![create_app](/assets/observability/merticEnvFilter.png)

     ### Filter metric by Time range
-     You can view metrics for a specific time frame by selecting either absolute time or relative time.
+     You can view metrics for a specific time frame by selecting a relative time range.

        ![create_app](/assets/observability/timeFilter.png)